Njen4tech/CISCO-SWITCH-CONFIG/README.md

-# Welcome to CISCO setup!
+# Welcome to CISCO Switch setup!

 This is your README.
 Readme files are where you can communicate what your project is and how to use it.